 - (2018 co-winner) Unorthodox Kin: Portuguese Marranos and the Global Search for Belonging, by Naomi Leite.
 University of California Press, 2017.

-Subsequent Book Award
+Edward M. Bruner Book Award

 - (2018 co-winner) Apprenticeship Pilgrimage: Developing Expertise through Travel and Training, by Lauren Miller Griffith and Jonathan S. Marion.
 Rowman and Littlefield, 2017.